 Latham is candid and gutsy in her approach to songwriting, noting down phrases from passing conversations and detailing her days in diaristic form, a “cathartic” process that she describes as “lyric collecting”.
 She pointedly holds an overstuffed notebook of evidence to the camera, and elaborates, with a beaming smile.
 “I never feel any sort of reservations about being so honest in my work.
 Someone’s gonna listen to my music and think, ‘Wow, she’s fucked up!’, and I quite like the thought of that.”

 She also draws inspiration from the most familiar of sources: social media.
 Her buzzy debut track, ‘Internet Religion’, captures the juxtaposing wired energies and disenchantment felt by an artist finding their way online.
 “I sometimes feel like my entire worth as a human being is placed upon how many followers I have,” she says.
 “That’s what you continuously see across social media, this unattainable standard of a human being that you compare your complex, messy reality to.
 I used to constantly feel like I needed to portray myself in a certain way.”

-But it’s this innate understanding of the virtual realm that makes the escapist aspects of her music so powerful: in both conversation and song, Latham is deeply ruminative, and is adamant that social media has proven indispensable to not only shaping the identity of Baby Queen, but to reaching an ever-burgeoning audience.
+But it’s this innate understanding of the virtual realm that makes the escapist aspects of her music so powerful: in both conversation and song, Latham is deeply ruminative and is adamant that social media has proven indispensable to not only shaping the identity of Baby Queen, but to reach an ever-burgeoning audience.

 “It’s very clear to me that social media is a tool to connect with the people that are listening to music,” she says, earnestly.
 “And if I can leave somebody feeling less alone, as if their own self has been mirrored through my songs, then I think that’s the whole point of why I do this.”